Insight-Services-APAC/APAC-Capability-DAI-DbtFabricSparkNb/docs/user_guide/initial_setup.md

 ## Source Directory & Python Env
 Now lets create and activate our Python environment and install the required packages.

+!!! tip
+    When doing pip install dbt-fabricspark below it can take a few minutes to complete on some machines.
+Occasionally pip may ge stuck and in such cases break the execution using ctrl-c and run the same pip again,

 === "Windows"